-- Govern by risk not by artifacts.
+- Govern by risk, not by artifacts.
 Traditional governance often focuses on the review of common artifacts such as requirement documents, architecture models, and test results.
 Because it is relatively easy for teams to create the documentation that you want to see, in practice there is very little governance value in reviewing these artifacts.
 Agile governance instead focuses on addressing common risks such as ensuring there is an agree to vision for what the team should accomplish, that the architectural strategy has been proven to be viable early in the lifecycle, and that the team has produced sufficient business value for their stakeholders.

 - Rolling wave over annual planning.
 Annual planning often begins in earnest mid-year which means that prioritized initiatives may not be actually delivered for up to 18 months in the following year.
 This is not business agility.
 Make your planning a continuous “rolling wave” activity year round with more detail devoted to planning initiatives no longer than 6 months out.
 Initiatives planned beyond 6 months should be described at a very high level.

 - Prefer small initiatives over large initiatives.
 It is a proven fact that the larger the initiative the greater the chance of failure.
 Smaller initiatives are easier to plan and are lower risk to execute.
-Keep your initiatives small to allow for more frequent delivery of value with less investment in work in progress (WIP).
+Keep your initiatives small to allow for more frequent delivery of value with less investment in work in process (WIP).

 - Invest in quality.
-Ensuring that IT delivery teams produce new business value for your organization is clearly important.
+Ensuring that teams produce new business value for your organization is clearly important.
 But so is ensuring that you will still be able to continue doing so a few years from now.
-To ensure the long-term sustainability of your IT teams you must allow them to make investments in quality.
+To ensure the long-term sustainability of your teams you must allow them to make investments in quality.
 These investments include building high quality assets in the first place but also fixing low quality assets, what agilists refer to as paying down technical debt, as well.

 - Optimize the whole.
 Disciplined agilists are enterprise aware.
 We choose to optimize the whole instead of locally optimizing a single activity.
 The implication is that you cannot consider portfolio management on its own but instead must consider it in the context of the other parts of your organization that it affects.
-A strategy that may make things easier to manage your portfolio, such as having a single way to fund IT delivery teams, may make it easier for your portfolio management efforts but could inflict undue costs and bureaucracy on the teams that you’re funding.
+A strategy that may make things easier to manage your portfolio, such as having a single way to fund delivery teams, may make it easier for your portfolio management efforts but could inflict undue costs and bureaucracy on the teams that you’re funding.
 For example, does it really make sense for a team asking for $50,000 in funding to go through the same level of rigor as a team asking for $5,000,000?
 Likely not.
 Context counts.